VA Home Loans in the Carolinas

 Ready to get started?
 Great!
 Click “Apply now” below to begin your application.

 Frequently Asked Questions

 If you are thinking about obtaining a VA mortgage⁵, reach out to Dash Home Loans.
 We can help you with everything from VA mortgage eligibility to securing the best VA home loan rates.
 Here are some commonly asked questions to help you begin:

 A VA mortgage loan allows you to purchase a home using a loan from a private lender.
 This type of loan is partially backed by the U.S. Department of Veterans Affairs.
 This backing allows consumers to qualify for key benefits, including a lower interest rate and no down payment².

 Can you get a VA loan for a second home?

 You can only purchase a home using a VA loan if it is for your primary residence.
 However, there are some ways to still use some of your benefits to purchase a second home, depending on the lender’s ability to work with you.

 Who qualifies for a VA loan?

 You must obtain a certificate of eligibility from the VA to obtain this loan.
 That means, for most active duty personnel, serving at least 90 days of consecutive active duty during wartime or 181 days during peacetime.
 National Guard or Selected Reserve members need at least six years of service.
 Those who have had spouses who have died in the line of duty may also qualify.

-How long does it take to get pre-approved for a VA home loan?
+How long does it take to get pre-qualified for a VA home loan?